 Examining our own lives

 It may be tempting to judge the older brother and associate him with the Pharisees (we love to judge them every chance we get, it seems).
-Perhaps it's a good idea to assume the place and feel the feelings of the older brother.
-Are there people that we feel tempted to find "deserving" of their fate?
-Are there people who do not "deserve" such free-flowing forgiveness?
+Perhaps it’s a good idea to assume the place and feel the feelings of the older brother.
+Are there people that we feel tempted to find “deserving” of their fate?
+Are there people who do not deserve forgiveness quite so easily?
 What about people whose behaviors have been destructive of others?
 How do we wrestle with the reality of reconciliation with them, and how do we welcome home those who may be desperate but not yet truly sorry?
-Do we include ourselves and our own sometimes-clumsy attempts to repent and to reconcile in all of that?
+Do we include ourselves and our own sometimes-clumsy attempts to repent and to reconcile?

 Does our community throw a party?